 What is ISO 37001?

 ISO 37001 is an anti-bribery management system (ABMS) standard for organizations.
 It was published in October 2016.
-It specifies various anti-bribery policies and procedures which an organization should implement to assist it prevent bribery, and identify and deal with any bribery which does occur.
+It specifies various anti-bribery policies and procedures which an organization should implement to assist it in preventing bribery, and in identifying and dealing with any bribery which does occur.

 It is published by the International Organization for Standardization (ISO), which is an independent, non-governmental international organization which develops and publishes International Standards.
 It is based in Geneva, and is made up of the national standards bodies from 162 member countries.